StarikTenger/RustParallelProject/README.md

 This way it is hard to measure the advantage of parallel version because The algorithm is linear in repsect to the linear size of the matrix.

-However it can be clearly seen that the parallel version with iterators is performing better than the one with join.
+However it is evident that after the size of 8000-16000 the parallel versions become faster than sequential.
+And it can be clearly seen that the parallel version with iterators is performing better than the one with join.

+Changing the size of the block does not seem to affect the result.
+This may be due to not enough size of the matrix.

 ![](images/count-neg-plot.png)